edoardottt/MSc-CyberSecurity-Sapienza/Web-Security-and-Privacy/privacy_Q&A.md

 Many users broadcast transactions; nodes must agree on exactly which transactions were broadcast and the order in which these transactions happened.
 Many ledgers: At any given point, all the nodes in the peer-to-peer network have a ledger consisting of a sequence of blocks, each containing a list of transactions, that they’ve reached consensus on.
 The protocol is able to keep consistency (with time delay).
 All nodes agree on a single, global ledger (=accounting book) for the system.
 A transaction contains Alice's signature, an instruction to pay to Bob's public key, and a hash.
 The hash represents a pointer to a previous transaction output that Alice received and is now spending.
 The pointer references a transaction that was included in some previous block in the consensus chain.
 Blocks (set of transactions) include a hash pointer to the previous block that they're extending.
 Extending a block takes a random time and significant computational effort.
 Ledger (set of blocks) contains all blocks with all Bitcoin transactions.

-5. Today Bitcoin is very popular and its use is increasing rapidly.
-Discuss potential problems that might arise in the future and that might dramatically limit the use of Bitcoin.
+**5. Today Bitcoin is very popular and its use is increasing rapidly.
+Discuss potential problems that might arise in the future and that might dramatically limit the use of Bitcoin.**

+One problem ould be the mining difficulty: Diﬃculty changes every 2016 blocks to maintain the time for ﬁnding a block to be about 10 minutes (more hash power more diﬃcult, less hash power less diﬃcult.
+Today about 500 x 10^9 hash).
+The more we go forward, higher will be the difficulty to mine new blocks.
+This means miners will have to upgrade the hash power (cost of electricity, cold climate, network speed...).

 6. Which are the possibility to store bitcoins; discuss  the risks that are associated.